 The San Francisco Bay Area Council offers a number of hiking programs for Scouts of all ages.
-The Trail Trekkers program is great for Tigers, Cub Scouts, and Webelos.
-Rim of the Bay and Sunol to Del Valle make great outings for Boy Scouts and Ventures.
+The Trail Trekkers program is great for Tigers, Cub Scuots and Webelos.
+Rim of the Bay and Sunol to Del Valle make great outings for Boy Scouts and Venturing Scouts.

-The Trail Trekkers Program offers a series of hikes which located throughout the Bay Area that can be completed by Cub Scout age boys (from 6-11 years) and their families.
-These are opportunities for outdoor adventures that are high in "boy appeal", that allow a boy and his family to learn about the world around them, and that also include a wide range of activities.
-Some are more physically demanding, and more appropriate for Webelos-age boys.
-Others can be completed by any age group.
+The Trail Trekkers Program offers a series of hikes which are located throughout the Bay Area that can be completed by Cub Scout age boys from 6-11 years and their families.
+These are opportunities for outdoor adventures, some of which are more physically demanding while others can be completed by any age group.

 The purpose of the RIM OF THE BAY patch program is to encourage hiking and to bring into the lives of our Scouts a "mountain top" experience.
 There are six Mountains that surround our area that you hike up.
 When you finish the first mountain you get a patch and a "rocker" with the name of the mountain.
 Rockers are awarded for each additional hike completed.
 All of these trips can be accomplished in a single day.
 There are camping sites at or near most if your plans include an overnight camp experience.
 For Boy Scouts,this activity can contribute to the Tenderfoot Rank, the Backpacking, Camping, and Hiking Merit Badges; and Forester, Geologist, Outdoorsman, and Traveler for Webelos.
 These hikes are not approved for Cub Scout use.